kevinshao7/Three-Body-Problem/README.md

 # Three-Body-Problem
 #### Kevin Shao, 2021 CWSF Finalist, London Central Secondary School
 ## Function:
-The focus of this repository is the gridsearch for a periodic three dimensional solution to the gravitational three body problem
+The focus of this repository is the gridsearch for a periodic three dimensional solution to the gravitational three body problem.
+For code related to A Novel Three Dimensional Choreography for the Three Body Problem, see folder CWSF.
 ## Use:
 The majority of the code is in Julia.
 It is known to work on VSCode on Windows 10.
 [This](https://colab.research.google.com/github/ageron/julia_notebooks/blob/master/Julia_Colab_Notebook_Template.ipynb) Google colab notebook sets up an online Julia environment that should work for any web-enabled device.